pandaisfast/msds682-fall2023-data-streaming/docs/lec1/demo_or_exercise.md

 - **Take an iterative approach to learning.** Get the basics working first, and later dive into refinement, optimizations and customizations.

 ---
-We have two options of setting up Kafka clusters here.
+We have three options of setting up Kafka clusters [(Official Confluent Platform reference)](https://docs.confluent.io/platform/6.2/overview.html).
 The first one with Confluent Cloud + CLI (python) will be used in our classroom.
+The Confluent Cloud path provides a fully managed service so you don't have to provision your own Kafka infrastructure.
+The local install and Docker approaches (Method #2 and #3) allow you to run Confluent Platform locally for development and testing.

+- Method #1: Managed Confluent Cloud
+- Method #2: Local Docker install
+- Method #3: Local native install (not covered)

 ### Method #1: Confluent Cloud + CLI